FongX777/js-ddd-kata/tdd-kata/README.md

 - Good: 0, 1, 2, 3
 - Bad: -1, -2, -3 -> Invalid Value Error

-## Step 3: Input is a string with comma separated each value
+## Step 3: Input can also be a string with comma separated each value

 - Good: '0,1,2,3' -> 6
 - Bad: '0,-1,2,3' -> Invalid Value Error